 Gene Ammons

-Eighteen records covering Gene Ammons's prolific 1969-to-1976 comeback on Prestige and the posthumous releases drawn from sessions of that period.
+Twenty records covering Gene Ammons's prolific 1969-to-1976 comeback on Prestige and the posthumous releases drawn from his last decade and the vault.
 Split into two parts to keep the album browse manageable.

 Browse by Part